-Look, I'm not going to tell you that's there's no crime in Brazil.
+Look, I’m not going to tell you that’s there’s no crime in Brazil.
 But most of the crime is between rival gangs and confined to the favelas, or slums.
-If you aren't a member of a gang and avoid the favelas, your chances of experiencing any violence plummet.
-Maybe you've seen dramatic footage on TV, but the truth is, the media aren't interested in honest reporting, only sensationalism.
-I have lived here since 2008, and traveled here for years before that, often solo, I've even visited several favelas, and have never once been robbed or attacked.
-(I can't say that about my time in the US.
-Tally to date: One car break-in, one apartment break-in, one gun pointed at my head in a case of mistaken identity.)
+If you aren’t a member of a gang and avoid the favelas, your chances of experiencing any violence plummet.
+Maybe you’ve seen dramatic footage on TV, but the truth is, the media aren’t interested in honest reporting, only sensationalism.
+I have lived here since 2008, and traveled here for years before that, often solo.
+I’ve even visited several favelas, on numerous occasions, and have never once been robbed or attacked.
+(I can’t say that about my time in the US.
+The U.S. tally to date: One car break-in, one apartment break-in, one gun pointed at my head in a case of mistaken identity.)
 Use a little common sense as you would anywhere and your risks of any major problems are slim.

 Hmmm.
 But isn’t Brazil poor and backward?

-While Brazil is not as wealthy or industrialized as North America or Western Europe, I think you'd be surprised.
+While Brazil is not as wealthy or industrialized as North America or Western Europe, I think you’d be surprised.
 Here we have huge modern shopping malls, major highways, and some first-class restaurants and nightclubs.
-And Brazil has a fastest-growing emerging economy.
-(Hey, how's the economy where you live?)
-It's only going to get better here.
+Brazil, like much of the developing world, is moving up fast.

 I recently returned from a visit back to the US, and you know what?
 It was a bit depressing.
-Oh, I enjoyed seeing my family and friends, but the economy is recovering only slowly, and there still seems to be a general pessimism.
+Oh, I enjoyed seeing my family and friends, but the economy still has fully recovered, and there still seems to be a lot of pessimism and uncertainty.

 Brazilians, by contrast, are quite optimistic overall.
 Of course, optimism is a national trait here!
 But Brazilians are optimistic with good reason.
 This huge and sprawling country is finally taking its rightful place among the players of the world.
 The discovery in recent years of huge oil and gas reserves has really kick-started things.